 Contributors to an individual retirement account (IRA) will receive IRS Form 5498, which should be kept with tax records for verification.
-Here is what you should know about the form, including what it contains, the various form types, and filing deadlines.
+Here is what you should know about the form:

-The form is purely informational and is issued by the IRA’s trustee or custodian – usually the bank or other institution that manages the account.
-The account holder will need the information reported to determine the tax deduction to which they are entitled.
-In turn, the IRS uses information on the form to substantiate reported contributions.
+The form is purely informational and is issued by the IRA’s trustee or custodian – usually the bank or other institution that manages the IRA account.
+The IRS uses the information on the form to substantiate reported contributions.

 In addition to contributions, the form reports any Roth IRA conversions, required minimum distributions, rollover, and the IRA account’s fair market value.